phillip-haydon/philliphaydon.com/_posts/2012-12-20-configuring-multiple-forms-authentication-sections-with-nancyfx.md

 The AdminDBUserMapper is slightly different, rather than pulling from RavenDB, it uses a static in-memory collection of admins/passwords.

-Note: I'm not suggesting you do something like this in your system, it's purely for demoing that there are two different ways of getting Users.
-In a more realistic scenario the Admin would be pulled from RavenDB from a different collection, or from a different Database table when using SQL Server or the likes of.
+<span class="note"><strong>Note:</strong> I'm not suggesting you do something like this in your system, it's purely for demoing that there are two different ways of getting Users.
+In a more realistic scenario the Admin would be pulled from RavenDB from a different collection, or from a different Database table when using SQL Server or the likes of.</span>

 Now that we have our mapping implemented, we can configure when these are called.
 In the previous post I implemented the Bootstrapper method: RequestStartup